-- Students attending CCD under DACA or ASSET do not qualify for federal or state financial aid but are encouraged to apply for scholarships at CCD after completing the FAFSA.
-See www.CCD.edu/Asset-Daca for more information.
+- Students attending CCD under DACA or ASSET do not qualify for federal or state financial aid but are encouraged to apply for scholarships at CCD.
+See CCD.edu/DREAMers for more information.

 FAFSA Application Process

-- Create an FSA ID at fsaid.ed.gov.
+- Create an FSA ID at FSAid.ed.gov.
 The FSA ID must be used each year to electronically sign the FAFSA.
-A dependent student must also have a parent apply for a FSA ID.
+A dependent student must also have a parent apply for the FSA ID.

-- When CCD receives the student’s FAFSA, the Financial Aid Office will send the student a Missing Information Letter, informing the student of additional required documentation before being awarded financial aid at CCD.
+- When CCD receives your FAFSA, the Financial Aid office will send you a letting informing you of additional required documentation before being awarded financial aid at CCD.
 This information will also be available online through CCDConnect.

-- All required documentation must be submitted by April 15 in order for the student to be considered for priority awarding of first-come, first-served funding, including some grants, scholarships and work-study funds.
+- All required documentation must be submitted by April 15 in order for you to be considered for priority awarding of first-come, first-served funding, including some grants, scholarships and work-study funds.

-- When the student’s file is completed in the Financial Aid Office, the student will receive an Award Notice.
+- When your file is completed with Financial Aid and Scholarships, you will receive an award notice.
 This information will also be available online through CCDConnect.

 Satisfactory Academic Progress

 Federal regulations require all financial aid recipients to maintain Satisfactory Academic Progress (SAP) in order to receive financial aid.
-In order to maintain SAP standards at CCD, students must earn a minimum 2.0 cumulative GPA, complete at least 67 percent of their overall attempted coursework, and complete at least one attempted credit each attending semester.
-SAP standards also require students to complete their degree/program within 150 percent of the published length of the program.
-All credit hours taken at CCD, including all credits attempted when not receiving financial aid and all transfer hours, are included in determining a student’s SAP status.
-If determined ineligible for aid, students may appeal to have aid reinstated at the Financial Aid Office.
+In order to maintain SAP standards at CCD, you must earn a minimum 2.0 cumulative GPA, complete at least 67 percent of your overall attempted coursework, and complete at least one attempted credit each attending semester.
+SAP standards also require you to complete your degree/program within 150 percent of the published length of the program.
+All credit hours taken at CCD, including all credits attempted when not receiving financial aid and all transfer hours, are included in determining your SAP status.
+If determined ineligible for aid, you may appeal to have aid reinstated at the Financial Aid office.

-Students are only eligible to receive aid for courses in which they establish attendance.
-If a student does not establish attendance in a course and/or fails to drop a course before the published census date, the student may be charged tuition and fees.
-The student may also be required to repay any aid released.
+You are only eligible to receive aid for courses in which you establish attendance.
+If you do not establish attendance in a course and/or fail to drop a course before the published census date, you may be charged tuition and fees.
+You may also be required to repay any aid released.
 Corequisite courses may also be dropped if non-attendance is reported for either course.

-Students who do not complete at least one credit hour for each part of term may be required to repay a portion of any financial aid received to CCD and/or the U.S. Department of Education.
-If CCD reports an amount owed to the U.S. Department of Education, the student will not be eligible to receive aid at any institution until the funds are repaid in full.
+You may be required to repay a portion of any financial aid received to CCD and/or the U.S. Department of Education if you do not complete at least one credit hour for each part of term.
+If CCD reports an amount owed to the U.S. Department of Education, you will not be eligible to receive aid at any institution until the funds are repaid in full.